cameronsutter/plottr/pages/pages-root-folder/index.md

 Want to tell the world about your story?
 Join the [Plottr facebook page](http://facebook.com/plottrapp) and share what Plottr has helped you make.

-Check out the [FAQ](http://support.plottrapp.com/support/solutions) for questions or [fill this out](http://support.plottrapp.com/support/tickets/new) for any suggestions or issues you may have
+Check out the [FAQ](https://plottr.freshdesk.com/support/solutions) for questions or [fill this out](https://plottr.freshdesk.com/support/tickets/new) for any suggestions or issues you may have

-Join the conversation/community about Plottr in the [forums](http://support.plottrapp.com/support/discussions)